rcook/beginning-practical-haskell/index.md

 # Prerequisites

 * This course will use [Stack][stack]
+* The examples have been tested on recent versions of Windows, Mac OS X, Ubuntu and Centos operating systems
 * Please follow [setup instructions][stackhowto] to install Stack
 * Make sure the following example based on the setup guide works: